lhallock/openarm-seg/README.md

 to access both of these functionalities.

 To elastically deform a single NIfTI pair, modify `nii_data_dir`, `nii_vol_name`, and `nii_seg_name` to the appropriate path and filenames indicated in the top section.
-If desired, modify the `alpha` and `sigma` parameters as desired, which specify the amount of displacement individual pixels experience and the amount of smoothing, respectively.
+If desired, modify the `alpha` and `sigma` parameters, which specify the amount of displacement individual pixels experience and the amount of smoothing, respectively.

 To elastically deform multiple NIfTI pairs from the same subject, place all NIfTI files for which augmentation is desired in a single directory.
 Additionally, ensure that the subject's `all_nifti` directory is set up in accordance with the file structure above, as it is used to extract header information for generating the new augmented NIfTI files.
 Modify `to_deform_dir`, `all_nifti_dir`, and `nii_save_dir` with appropriate file paths, and add all desired alpha and sigma values to `alphas` and `sigmas`, respectively, within the `elastic_transform_all` function.
-The code will then generate elastically deformed scans for all alpha-sigma pairs and all scans in `to_deform_dir`.
+The code will then generate elastically deformed scans for all alpha-sigma combinations and all scans in `to_deform_dir`.

 ## Registration-Based Segmentation